 In 2018, Switzerland became World Vice-Champion in ice hockey.

-In 2018, Switzerland ranked 5th in the world when its GDP was adjusted for purchasing power.
+In 2018, Switzerland ranked fifth when adjusted for purchasing power.

 In 2018, the canton of Basel-City had the highest GDP per capita in Switzerland, ahead of Zug and Geneva.

-In 2018, the ten largest cooperative companies accounted for more than 11% of GDP in Switzerland, including Migros and Coop.
+In 2018, the ten largest cooperative companies in Switzerland accounted for more than 11% of GDP.

-As of 2019, Switzerland's economy ranks fifth globally in the Global Competitiveness Report.
+As of 2019, Switzerland's economy ranks fifth globally in terms of competitiveness.

-In 2019, Switzerland ranked 87th on the Academic Ranking of World Universities.
+In 2019, Switzerland was ranked 87th on the Academic Ranking of World Universities.

 Switzerland had a 2019 Forest Landscape Integrity Index mean score of 3.53/10, ranking it 150th globally out of 172 countries.

-In September 2020, a referendum calling for a vote to end the pact that allowed a free movement of people from the European Union was introduced but rejected by voters.
+In September 2020, a referendum calling for a vote to end the pact that allowed a free movement of people from the European Union was rejected by voters.

 On 27 September 2020, 62% of Swiss voters rejected the anti-free movement referendum by SVP.